-Phase 1 - Basement/Mezzanine
+Basement/Mezzanine

-The overall renovation of the Basement/Mezzanine will be accomplished in three increments, beginning with the area centered around Corridor 8.
+The overall renovation of the Basement/Mezzanine is being accomplished in multiple increments, and began with the area centered around Corridor 8.

-The deflected Basement floor slabs will be lowered and replaced, and foundations will be modified for the revised structural conditions.
+The deflected Basement floor slabs are being lowered and replaced, and foundations are being modified for the revised structural conditions.

-The Mezzanine space in the two-story high Basement areas will be extended and its completion will provide about 150,000 to 200,000 SF (13,935 to 18,580 m2) of additional occupiable space.
-The Basement/Mezzanine has been designed to accommodate the co-located, National Military Command Center (NMCC), the Service Operation Centers, Technical Control Center, and Business Automated Data Processing Centers.
+The Mezzanine space in the two-story high Basement areas is being extended and its completion will provide about 278,000 SF (25,826 m2) of additional occupiable space.
+The Basement/Mezzanine has been designed to accommodate the co-located, National Military Command Center (NMCC), the Services Operations Centers, Business Automated Data Processing Centers and consolidated Technical Control Center.